-The Headteacher will acknowledge receipt of the complaint in writing (by letter or email) within five school working days.
-Within this response, the Headteacher will seek to clarify the nature of the complaint and what outcome you would like to see.
+The Headteacher will acknowledge receipt of the complaint in writing within five school days.
+Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome you would like to see.
 The response will outline who will be investigating the complaint and the date you can expect a response by.